Course Outline

 Git Internals and Advanced Topics

-- Interacting with a Subversion repository using a Git working copy
+- Interacting between Subversion repositories and Git working directories

 Requirements